 FRIDAY PRE-CONFERENCE WORKSHOP - Understanding and Selling in the Christian Market

-A clear understanding of the Christian market and how it functions is critical to making consistent sales.
+One critical thing to making consistent sales, is a clear understanding of the Christian market and how it functions.
 This hands-on two-hour workshop will give you the necessary insight, and provide a clear and personalized path to those sales.
-An inside look at the foundations of marketing success by one who has much experience and founded The Christian Writer's Market Guide several years ago.
+Come take an inside look at the foundations of marketing success with the experienced founder of The Christian Writer's Market Guide.

 SATURDAY WORKSHOP - Book Proposals That Sell

-A book proposal is the document that will determine whether your book gets accepted or rejected.
-This workshop will not only identify all the elements required, but will help you be sure your proposal will succeed in catching an editor's attention.
+A book proposal determines whether your book gets accepted or rejected.
+This workshop identifies all the elements required, and will help you be sure your proposal succeeds in catching an editor's attention.

 SATURDAY WORKSHOP - Making Your Poems Different

-Many poems written today have a sameness that makes one look much like another.
-What, then, can make a poem stand out in the flood of submissions each editor receives?
-This session describes and illustrates five techniques that can make your poems strikingly different from most that editors will see.
+Today, many written poems look the same.
+What makes a poem stand out in an editor's flood of submissions?
+This session illustrates five techniques that can make your poems strikingly different from most that editors see.
 These techniques will help novices and experienced poets alike.

 SATURDAY WORKSHOP - Writing and Publishing Baptist History Resources

-Learn how to research and write history through using genealogy.
-Terry will present ways in which to further your research in Baptist history through the use of genealogical resources.
-He will demonstrate how to do this by taking a case study and walking the class through the various steps and tools available to develop a more interesting and detailed biography of a particular individual in Baptist history.
-While this will be focused on Baptists, those interested in other denominations or groups can employ the same approach and technique.
+Learn how to research and write history using genealogy.
+Terry will present ways in which you can further your research in Baptist history through the use of genealogical resources.
+He will demonstrate by taking a case study, and walking the class through the various steps and tools available to develop a more interesting, detailed biography of a historical Baptist individual.
+While this workshop will be focused on Baptists, those interested in other denominations or groups can employ the same approach and technique.